Lessons from Berlin: Playing by the rules in the age of COVID-19

 For the first time, I feel grateful to live in a culture that takes the rules so seriously.
 Does it mean I walk my dog on the leash and always wait until the light turns green now?
 No. I still watch out for the Ordnungsamt (bylaw enforcement officers) and quickly leash my dog before they see me.

-But on Monday morning, I self-righteously quoted the new 1.5-metre rule to a man who came within a half metre of me while snarling in a typical Berliner schnauze that I should have my dog on a leash.
-Schnauze is slang for the gruff manner in which Berliners sometimes speak to one another.
+But on Monday morning, I self-righteously quoted the new 1.5-metre rule to a man who came within a half metre of me while he snarled in a typical Berliner schnauze that I should have my dog on a leash.
+(Schnauze is slang for the gruff manner in which Berliners sometimes speak to one another.)
 The man backed off immediately without another word because I had spoken to him in a language we all understand these days, the language of rules.